jason-kerney/blog/_posts/2023/2023-04-07-consent-for-change.md

 ### The Person is Wrong

-This is the easiest answer to give, and also far more often the wrong one.
+This is the easiest answer to give, and far more often the wrong one.
 The person can only be wrong for the change when all other options have been tried.
 When the person is wrong, you are left with a few questions you need to answer.

 1. Can the individual exist without the change?
 2. Can the change exist without the individual?